caualcruz/caualcruz/README.md

 # Education
-IT technician for internet - SENAI
+IT Technician for Internet - SENAI

 Java Programming with C#.net - SENAI

 Qualification in React with Node.js - SENAI

-Arduino programming qualification - SENAI
+Arduino Programming qualification - SENAI

-Programming and robotics - City Hall of SGRA
+Programming and Robotics - City Hall of SGRA

 # Devtools
 <div align="left">